College of Biological Sciences

 - Repair of phosphotyrosyl-DNA adducts formed by abortive topoisomerase reaction in eukaryotic organisms

 - DNA mutation by cytosine deamination catalyzed by the APOBEC3B enzyme

 The researchers use X-ray crystallography to determine 3D structures of protein-DNA complexes that represent intermediates of these DNA-processing reactions.
-The structural information is crucial for mechanistic understanding of aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.
+The structural information is crucial for mechanistic understanding of the aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.

 Research by this group was featured on the MSI website in June 2020: Crystal Structure of Fowlpox Virus Resolvase.